gotomedia/Sketch-PageNumbers/README.md

 2. **Apply Page Numbers:** Run this plugin from Plugins menu or press keyboard shortcut `Command` + `Option` + `Control` + `P`.

 ## Options
-- **Start Page Number:** Change this if you want to start from a different number than 1.
+- **Start Page Number:** Change this if you want to start from a different number.
 - **Reverse Artboard Order:** Sketch app's default artboard order is from bottom to top in Layers List.
 Enable this will reverse that order.

 ---